LinerSu/aws-c-common/verification/cbmc/proofs/scripts/README.md

         - Bounded model checking for ANSI C
         - CBMC detects all possible failed properties as default.
 It will terminate until all those violations determined.
 - Project and source file structure
-    - Project source files include inside `aws-c-common/source` directory
+    - Project source files included are loacted inside `aws-c-common/source` directory
-    - Proof source files include inside `proof` directory and `cbmc/sources` directory
+    - Proof source files included are loacted inside `proof` directory and `cbmc/sources` directory
     - Those files are specified for each benchmark inside each `../<bench_name>/makefile`
-- Process
+- Steps
     1. Compile (with link) the harness code into goto file via `goto-cc`
         - Example
             - Inputs